Award for Statistical Excellence in Early Career Writing

 The award welcomes submissions from:

-- Students currently studying for a first degree, Master’s or PhD in statistics or related subjects;
+- students currently studying for a first degree, master’s or PhD in statistics, data science or related subjects;

-- Graduates whose last qualification in statistics or related subjects (whether first degree, Master’s or PhD) was not more than five years ago.
+- graduates whose last qualification in statistics, data science or related subjects (whether first degree, master’s or PhD) was not more than five years ago.

-The rules of entry are simple: competition entrants are invited to submit their best statistical writing in the form of a magazine article (1,500 to 2,500 words) on any subject they like.
-Articles will be reviewed by a judging panel, and the winning entry (and up to two runners-up) will be published by Significance.
+The rules of entry are simple: competition entrants submit their best statistical writing in the form of a magazine article (1,500 to 2,500 words) on any subject they like.
+Articles will be reviewed by a judging panel, and the winning entry (and up to two runners-up) will be published by Significance later this year.

 Successful submissions from previous years have been based on original analyses produced specifically for the competition.
 Past participants have also written about work they have done as part of their studies or during their careers, while some have written about the work of others in the form of a critique or wider overview of a subject area.